Intro — Who is Julio Reguero, the Designer?

 Where do you find inspiration or fresh ideas for your design projects?

-I look for inspiration not just from online sources of inspiration such as Dribbble, Behance and Pinterest, or from existing products and services, but in all aspects of life by being curious and attentive at the world around me, whether it’s music, people, books, movies, or nature.
+When I look for inspiration for digital products my first instinct is to look at online sources such as Dribbble, Behance and Pinterest.
+I also enjoy looking at everyday objects and how they are designed.
+However, sometimes I find myself getting inspiration from all aspects of life, from being curious and attentive at the world around me, whether it’s music, people, food, books, fashion, movies, architecture or nature.
 It really humbles me as a designer.
-When I travel I take pleasure soaking up local cultures.
-Sometimes I look to the past, but I always keep myself aware of the latest trends in the design industry to bring the most creative ideas and innovative solutions to the projects I’m working on.
+Sometimes I look back at projects and trends from the past, but I always try to keep myself aware of the latest trends in the design industry to bring the most creative ideas and innovative solutions to the projects I’m working on.

 What are your favorite tools of the trade?